 We can all do our bit to support this national effort by following the latest guidance from the NHS and Public Health England in order to contain this disease, which can be found here.
 That means abiding by local restrictions; reducing unnecessary social contact; working from home where you can; using face coverings where required; and washing hands on a regular basis.

 My message to people in South Yorkshire is clear: by continuing to follow the guidance and taking sensible precautions to keep each other safe we will overcome this virus.

 I would like to pay tribute to the more than 50,000 people across the country – including the hundreds here in South Yorkshire – who have lost their lives to this horrible disease and extend my deepest sympathies to their families, friends and loved ones.
 Every death represents a family in mourning and a community devastated.

 I’d also like to offer my heartfelt gratitude to those front-line workers – the doctors, nurses, social care workers and support staff; the retail, transport and postal workers; the staff in our Local Authorities delivering vital services, to name just a few – who are working flat out to protect our most vulnerable and keep our communities going.
 Thank you.

 Every home in Britain has been touched by the Coronavirus.
 Whether through losing a relative, serving as a key worker, or enduring profound disruption to everyday life.
 We will overcome this virus, together, by maintaining our collective resolve, continuing to follow the advice and taking every measure to contain this disease.
 Lives depend upon it.

-I know our people and our communities here in South Yorkshire will look out for each other – as we saw in the floods last November – and that together we will come through this.
+I know our people and our communities here in South Yorkshire will look out for each other and that together we will come through this.